 And there you have it, non-continuous page numbers with some Roman numerals thrown in – not quite as easy at 1, 2, 3 but not nearly as difficult as you might have thought it was!

-Hopefully this series will prove useful to those of you squaring up to the challenge of writing a thesis – if you have any tips or tricks of your own that you want to share, please leave a note in the comments.
+Hopefully, this series will prove useful to those of you squaring up to the challenge of writing a thesis – if you have any tips for writing your thesis in Word that you want to share, leave a note in the comments.

 Sharing is caring after all!